adityamangal1/HTF-Bot/README.md

 This is a custom Discord chatbot built in Python for the Hack This Fall 3.0 hackathon (https://hackthisfall.tech/).
 It was designed to be a helpful companion for participants, directly integrated into the official Hack This Fall Discord server, which boasts a community of over 10,000 hackers.

+Meet your ultimate hackathon companion!
+Our custom Discord bot is designed to keep participants ahead of the game—providing instant access to essential resources, real-time deadline reminders, and one-click project submissions.
+Plus, it adds a fun twist with random memes to keep the energy high and stress low.
+Whether you’re coding, collaborating, or just chilling, this bot ensures your Hack This Fall experience is smooth, organized, and unforgettable!

 **Features**
 This bot offers a variety of features to assist hackathon participants: